ecacevedo/exchangezero/README.md

 ## Post-MVP

+- [ ] User can click Item in Marketplace and go to seperate page
 - [ ] Allow messaging between users
 - [ ] Implement Authorization
 - [ ] Use Material UI